JeodC/PortMaster-IslesofSeaandSky/README.md

 ## Thanks
 Cicada Games -- The game and [press kit materials](https://islesofseaandsky.com/press-kit) used to create the splash screens
-Kotzebuedog -- The phenomenal audio patch that makes this port possible
+Cyril "kotzebuedog" Delétré -- The phenomenal audio patch that makes this port possible
 nate -- Custom loading splash engine
 JohnnyOnFlame -- GMLoaderNext
 Testers and Devs from the PortMaster Discord